Deliver “Delight and Passion” to people

 Architectural knowledge and passion for "creating human-centered spaces": The designer's challenge to realize his ideals

-Architecture and spatial experiences—two interests he developed as a student—led Ando Yosuke's career at NOMURA Co.,Ltd. Since joining the company in 2005, he has been flexibly incorporating cutting-edge digital tools while working to create spaces that are in tune with how people spend their time.
-We explore his aspirations and journey as he continues to create experiential value through repeated challenges and innovation.
+Architecture and spatial experience—Yosuke Ando has pursued his career at NOMURA Co.,Ltd. with these two interests, which he cultivated during his student days, in mind.
+Since joining the company in 2005, he has worked to create spaces that are attuned to "how people spend their time," while flexibly incorporating cutting-edge digital tools.
+We will unravel his thoughts and journey as he continues to create experiential value through repeated challenges and innovations.

-Involved from planning to construction and interiors- A concept design approach that maintains the concept
+Involved from planning to architecture and interiors– a concept design approach that maintains the concept.

-Ando: "The areas I'm in charge of vary depending on the project.
-Recently, I've worked on in-house recruiting spaces, apparel stores, and cafes in Saudi Arabia.
-Last year, I was in charge of everything from the architecture to interiors a house, and now I'm working on an experiential training facility that combines local specialties, and the renovation of a large commercial facility."
+Ando: "My area of responsibility varies depending on the project.
+Recently, I've worked on internal recruiting spaces, apparel stores, and a cafe in Saudi Arabia.
+Last year, I handled a residential project from construction to interiors, and now I'm working on an experiential training facility in collaboration with local specialty products, as well as the renovation of a large commercial facility."

 In recent years, there has been an increase in cases where Ando is involved in the entire process, from the early planning stages to architecture and interior design.
 Ando's specialty is large-scale projects that involve positioning facilities within the cityscape.
 He works closely with planners and is involved from the planning stage onwards.